matt-dunn/myStyled/README.md

 # Simple Styled Component Implementation

-Set of components (inspired by styled-components) which have been used for a series of tutorial workshops on the topic of how styled components work under the hood.
+Set of components (inspired by styled-components) which have been used for a series of tutorial workshops I have put together on the topic of how styled components work under the hood.

 See [myStyled](./src/myStyled) for the implementation.